Kintyre/ksconf/docs/source/git.rst

 ..  note:: How does git know that?

     Ever wonder how ``git diff`` is able to show you the name of the function or method where changes were made?
 This works for many programming languages out of the box.
-If you've ever spend much time looking at diffs that additional context is invaluable.
+If you've ever spent much time looking at diffs, that additional context is invaluable.
 As it turns out, this is customizable by adding a stanza matching regular expression with a file pattern match.

 Simply add the following settings to your git configuration: